Procedure for Completing Internship Forms

 - Internship Enrollment Form

-- Proposal for Internship form, filled out in consultation with your faculty supervisor.
+- Proposal for Internship form obtained from the English Department Office, filled out in consultation with your faculty supervisor.

 - Will you be enrolled in more than 4 ½ courses –including the internship—for the semester?
 If so, you must have a 3.3 GPA or higher, and fill out a Request for Increase in Maximum Unit/Credit Load form.
 Other than semesters when you are taking intensive language courses, you will be approved for overload only once during your undergraduate program.
 You must write your entire schedule, including the internship, on the form; you must attach a brief explanation of the overload request.